Robotics

 Students who enjoy logical puzzles, games, creative problem-solving, or spending time on computers tend to excel in coding.
 However, we've seen students from all backgrounds succeed.
 The most important factor is interest and willingness to persist through challenges.
 Coding rewards patience and iteration—students who can embrace the debugging process often surprise themselves with what they can build.

-Students work on creative engineering projects using tools like 3D printers, laser cutters, electronics, and microcontrollers.
-Projects might include designing and printing custom objects, building LED displays, creating mechanical devices, or combining multiple technologies into a single invention.
+Students work on creative engineering projects using tools like 3D printers, electronics, and microcontrollers.
+Our 3D Design track (Jr, Explorer, Advanced) teaches CAD modeling and 3D printing, while our Robotic Arm track has students build and program six-joint robotic arms with servo motors and touchscreen controls.
 The emphasis is on the design process: ideating, prototyping, testing, and refining.

 While both are hands-on, Robotics focuses specifically on building and programming robots for defined challenges.
 Maker is broader—students explore various engineering disciplines and create diverse projects based on their interests.
 Robotics has more structure (especially in competition tracks), while Maker encourages open-ended creativity.
 Some students prefer the clear goals of robotics; others thrive in the creative freedom of maker projects.